dottipr/PAGEpy/README.md

 ## Overview
 PAGEpy (Predictive Analysis of Gene Expression in Python) is a Python package designed to easily test if a multi-layered neural network could produce a reasonable estimate of a target variable given a gene expression data set.
 This package is compatible with both single-cell and bulk RNA sequencing datasets.
 It requires four input files placed in a single directory:

-1. A counts matrix, where genes are rows and cells or samples are columns.
+1. A counts matrix, where genes are rows and cells or samples are columns (.mtx).
-2. A text file containing the list of all gene names.
+2. A text file containing the list of all gene names (.txt).
-3. A text file containing the list of all sample/barcode names.
+3. A text file containing the list of all sample/barcode names (.txt.).
-4. A CSV file with the target variable of interest.
+4. A CSV file with the target variable of interest (.csv).

 This repository provides code to format these datasets, split them into training and test groups, and select highly variable genes (HVGs) to be used as features for a neural network.
 The network is trained using a custom protocol aimed at minimizing overfitting and training set memorization.

 Several customization options are available for different aspects of the process.
-Additionally, the repository includes a Particle Swarm Optimization (PSO) pipeline to improve the feature set.
-The PSO pipeline generates many randomized subsets of the initial set of HVGs and iteratively optimizes the population using PSO.
-Population members are evaluated with simplified neural network architectures over a small number of epochs.
-A variety of tuning parameters are provided for customization.
+The repository also includes a Particle Swarm Optimization (PSO) pipeline designed to refine the feature set.
+This pipeline generates multiple randomized subsets of the initial set of HVGs and iteratively optimizes them using PSO.

+To evaluate each feature set, neural networks are trained for a small number of epochs, with performance assessed through repeated trials and averaging to ensure reliable estimates.
+Additionally, each feature set is tested across multiple K-folds within the training dataset.
+A variety of parameters are available for tuning and customization at every stage of this process.

 The end result of the PSO pipeline is a set of features, based solely on the training dataset, that could potentially improve the model’s generalizability.